filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 ### Publishing several deals in one message

 The `PublishStorageDeals` message can publish many deals in a single message.
-When a deal is ready to be published, lotus will wait up to `PublishMsgPeriod` for other deals to be ready before sending the `PublishStorageDeals` message.
+When a deal is ready to be published, Lotus will wait up to `PublishMsgPeriod` for other deals to be ready before sending the `PublishStorageDeals` message.

-However once `MaxDealsPerPublishMsg` are ready, lotus will immediately publish all the deals.
+However, once `MaxDealsPerPublishMsg` is ready, Lotus will immediately publish all the deals.

-For example if `PublishMsgPeriod` is 1 hour:
+For example, if `PublishMsgPeriod` is 1 hour:

-- At 1:00pm Deal 1 is ready to publish.
-  Lotus will wait until 2:00pm for other deals to be ready before sending `PublishStorageDeals`
+- At 1:00 pm, deal 1 is ready to publish.
+Lotus will wait until 2:00 pm for other deals to be ready before sending `PublishStorageDeals`.
-- At 1:30pm Deal 2 is ready to publish
+- At 1:30 pm, Deal 2 is ready to publish
-- At 1:45pm Deal 3 is ready to publish
+- At 1:45 pm, Deal 3 is ready to publish
-- At 2:00pm lotus publishes Deals 1, 2 and 3 in a single `PublishStorageDeals` message.
+- At 2:00pm, lotus publishes Deals 1, 2, and 3 in a single `PublishStorageDeals` message.

-If `MaxDealsPerPublishMsg` is 2, then in the above example when deal 2 is ready to be published at 1:30, lotus would immediately publish Deals 1 & 2 in a single `PublishStorageDeals` message.
+If `MaxDealsPerPublishMsg` is 2, then in the above example, when deal 2 is ready to be published at 1:30, Lotus would immediately publish Deals 1 & 2 in a single `PublishStorageDeals` message.
 Deal 3 would be published in a subsequent `PublishStorageDeals` message.

-> Note: If any of the deal in the `PublishStorageDeals` fails validation upon executation, i.e: start epoch has passed, all deals will fail to be published.
+> If any of the deals in the `PublishStorageDeals` fails validation upon execution, or if the start epoch has passed, all deals will fail to be published.

 ## Using filters for fine-grained storage and retrieval deal acceptance

-Your use-case might demand very precise and dynamic control over a combination of deal parameters.
+Your use case might demand very precise and dynamic control over a combination of deal parameters.

 Lotus provides two IPC hooks allowing you to name a command to execute for every deal before the miner accepts it:

 - `Filter` for storage deals.
 - `RetrievalFilter` for retrieval deals.

-The executed command receives a JSON representation of the deal parameters on standard input, and upon completion its exit code is interpreted as:
+The executed command receives a JSON representation of the deal parameters on standard input, and upon completion, its exit code is interpreted as:

 - `0`: success, proceed with the deal.
 - `non-0`: failure, reject the deal.